aadamsx/dst/README.md

  4 squared is 16
 ```

-When a function is used as a section, it is called using the current array item or section variable as an argument, and the return value of that is used as the section value.
+When a function is used as a section, it is called using the current array item as an argument (even if inside a boolean section), and the return value of that is used as the section value.
 (If there is no current array item or section, it is passed `undefined`).

 For example:
 ```javascript